San Diego Auto Accident Lawyers

 Distracted Driving the Main Culprit of Auto Accidents

-The Occupational Safety and Health Administration reports that drivers make more than 200 decisions per mile traveled.
+The Occupational Safety and Health Administration (OSHA) reports that drivers make more than 200 decisions per mile traveled.
 Making the correct decision in every instance requires a driver’s full attention.
 Unfortunately, the growing use of handheld digital devices, including iPhones creates more distractions today than ever before.
 A groundbreaking study published by the National Highway Traffic Safety Administration in 2006 found that driver inattention was the leading factor in most crashes.
 According to the research, 80 percent of crashes and 65 percent of near-crashes involve a distracted driver.

 Specific Driving Behaviors Contribute to Car Wrecks